migasfree/migasfree-swarm/README.md

   ./migasfree-swarm consoles-dev
   ```

+## Data Persistence

+* In Docker, volumes provide data persistence by allowing data generated and used by containers to be stored outside the container's lifecycle.
+Even if a container is deleted or recreated, volumes persist on the host’s filesystem, ensuring that data is not lost.
+This allows containers to securely and efficiently access shared or persistent data, such as databases or configuration files, beyond the container's lifespan.

+  1. Migasfree Swarm uses two `local volumes` for storage:

+     * `database volume`: Stores the PostgreSQL database.

+     * `datastore volume`: Stores the Redis database.

+     You can specify on which node of the Swarm cluster these volumes should reside by using `labels on the nodes`.
+The labels are:

+     * for the PostgreSQL volume.

+       ```txt
+       database=true
+       ```

+     * for the Redis volume.

+       ```txt
+       datastore=true
+       ```

+     Only `one instance` of each of these volumes can exist in the cluster at a time.

+  2. There is also a third volume called `datashare`, which is used to store various types of information, including certificate files, Portainer data, credentials, and additional data like repositories and software packages managed by Migasfree.

+     The `datashare volume` can be configured in two ways:

+     * Local: Used for `testing` or when the Swarm cluster has only a single node.
+Configure this by setting the environment variable:

+       ```
+       DATASHARE_FS=local
+       ```

+     * NFS (Network File System): Used for multi-node setups.
+Data is stored on an NFS server, and each node in the cluster has an `NFS volume` pointing to the NFS server.
+Configure this by setting the environment variable:

+       ```
+       DATASHARE_FS=nfs
+       ```

 ## Certificates

 TODO Certicates

-## Persistence

-In Docker, volumes provide persistence by allowing data generated and used by containers to be stored outside the container's lifecycle.
-While a container can be deleted or recreated, volumes store data on the host’s filesystem, ensuring that it is not lost when the container no longer exists.
-By using volumes, containers can securely and efficiently access shared or persistent data, ensuring that critical information, such as databases or configuration files, remains intact beyond the lifespan of the container.

-Migasfree Swarm uses three volumes:

-1. `migasfree-swarm` (local|nfs)

-    ```txt
-    * portainer
-    * certificates
-    * credentials
-    * datashares
-      * inv
-    ```
-    This shared volume will be present on `all nodes` in the Swarm cluster.

-2. `inv_database`    (local)

-   A single `local volume` on a specified Swarm node.

-3. `inv_datastore`   (local)

-   A single `local volume` on a specified Swarm node.

 ## Backups